 Q. Why is having access to a computer important to your academic success?

 A. Computer and information technologies play an increasing role in teaching and learning at UB.
 Many UB instructors post course material on Web pages, assign projects involving Internet and database searching, communicate with class members via e-mail, and expect professionally prepared projects and research papers.
 If you don’t have access to a computer, you may not be able to fulfill course requirements.
-Because all School of Management classrooms provide wireless computer access, you may find it useful to have a notebook computer with a WiFi card that you can bring to class to use when requested by faculty.
+All School of Management classrooms provide wireless computer access.

 A. No, work experience is not required for admission, although having work experience can help your likelihood of being admitted and leverage job opportunities upon graduation.
 Students who already have a framework of experience to apply to their education, and who understand workplace issues, generally get more out of the program and contribute more to classroom discussions and team projects.
 They may also be viewed differently during the full-time interview process.